Vesicoureteral Reflux (VUR)

 - get treated for constipation if necessary.
 Try to prevent your child’s constipation if possible.

 - treated for related health problems such as urinary incontinence or fecal incontinence.

 The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) and other components of the National Institutes of Health (NIH) conduct and support research into many diseases and conditions.

-Clinical trials are part of clinical research and at the heart of all medical advances.
-Clinical trials look at new ways to prevent, detect, or treat disease.
-Researchers also use clinical trials to look at other aspects of care, such as improving the quality of life for people with chronic illnesses.
-Find out if clinical trials are right for you.
+Clinical trials are research studies involving people of all ages.
+Clinical trials look at safe and effective new ways to prevent, detect, or treat disease.
+Researchers also use clinical trials to look at other aspects of care, such as improving quality of life.
+Research involving children helps scientists

 What clinical trials are open?

 Clinical trials that are currently open and are recruiting can be viewed at www.ClinicalTrials.gov.

 This content is provided as a service of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), part of the National Institutes of Health.
 The NIDDK translates and disseminates research findings through its clearinghouses and education programs to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
 Content produced by the NIDDK is carefully reviewed by NIDDK scientists and other experts.

 The NIDDK would like to thank: Tej K. Mattoo, MD, DCH, FRCP (UK), FAAP, Wayne State University School of Medicine